panderalabs/redux-fetch-middleware/README.md

 ### Available options

-When creating the middlware, you have a couple of options available:
+When creating the middleware, you have a couple of options available:

 ```js
 import createFetchMiddleware from '@panderasystems/redux-fetch-middleware';